 Projects across the range of the humanities are eligible for the program, though some projects, such as magazine journalism or films, for example, would be more appropriate for submission to another NSF program.
-The majority of proposals, and of supported projects, has been in photography, painting, and writing.
+The majority of supported projects in the Artists & Writers Program has been in photography, painting, and writing.